Factors That Can Affect Your Injury Claim

 - Liability arguments or comparative fault

 Although you may wish to recover compensation as quickly as possible, you cannot rush a fair settlement or jury verdict.
 You must allow the time it will take an insurance company to investigate your claim, for you to reach your point of maximum medical improvement and to negotiate a satisfactory deal.
 Rushing a settlement increases your chances of accepting an amount that is not adequate for your injuries and losses.
-Learn more about what to expect from your personal injury case by consulting with an attorney.
+Learn more about what to expect from your personal injury case by consulting with a Virginia personal injury attorney.